History of the LED: White LEDs and the illumination breakthrough

 The first white LEDs were expensive and inefficient.
 The light output then increased exponentially.
 The latest research and development has been propagated by Japanese manufacturers such as Panasonic and Nichia, and by Korean and Chinese manufacturers such as Samsung, Solstice, Kingsun, Hoyol and others.
 This trend in increased output has been called Haitz's law after Roland Haitz.

 Light output and efficiency of blue and near-ultraviolet LEDs rose and the cost of reliable devices fell.
 This led to relatively high-power white-light LEDs for illumination, which are replacing incandescent and fluorescent lighting.

 Experimental white LEDs were demonstrated in 2014 to produce 303 lumens per watt of electricity (lm/W); some can last up to 100,000 hours.
 Commercially available LEDs have an efficiency of up to 223 lm/W as of 2018.
 A previous record of 135 lm/W was achieved by Nichia in 2010.
-Compared to incandescent bulbs, this is a huge increase in electrical efficiency (not realized in cold climates making use of electrical heating that then kicks in to offset the heat no longer produced by the incandescent bulbs).
-Even though LEDs are more expensive to purchase, overall lifetime cost is significantly cheaper than that of incandescent bulbs.
+Compared to incandescent bulbs, this is a huge increase in electrical efficiency (not realized in cold climates when making use of electrical heating other than by heat-pumps, that then kicks in to offset the heat no longer produced by the incandescent bulbs).
+Even though LEDs are more expensive to purchase, overall lifetime cost is significantly cheaper than that of incandescent bulbs especially given their longer lifetime.